bacpop/adaptive_sampling_scripts/README.md

 ### analyse_read_lengths.py

 `analyse_read_lengths.py` generates an output file summarising read lengths from a sequencing run.
+It can be used to analyse simulated runs from bulk recordings.

 Run with:
 ```